7 Facts Behind Arizona Bark Scorpion Myths

 What’s the truth?

 This is far from the truth, but—for all practical purposes—might as well be true for Phoenix homeowners.
-While the Sonoran Desert is home to many different scorpion species, it’s the bark scorpion that has most successfully the Valley’s colonized neighborhoods and homes.
+While the Sonoran Desert is home to dozens of different scorpion species, it’s the Arizona Bark Scorpion that has most successfully colonized the Valley’s neighborhoods and homes.
+Their biological adaptability allows them to thrive in the lush, irrigated environments of suburban backyards, which offer a constant supply of water and crickets.

-While other species can be encountered in areas where the city meets the desert, most other scorpions live apart from humans.
-They prefer underground burrows, or living under rocks.
-Their inability to climb or squeeze into tight spaces—the specialities of the bark scorpion—makes them less likely to invade homes looking for prey.
+While other species like the Desert Hairy or the Stripetail can be encountered in areas where the city meets the desert, most other scorpions live apart from humans.
+They are ground-dwellers that prefer underground burrows or the deep soil under heavy rocks.
+Their inability to climb vertical surfaces or squeeze into tight spaces—the specialties of the bark scorpion—makes them much less likely to invade homes looking for prey.
+A Desert Hairy scorpion, for example, is physically incapable of climbing up your drywall to hide in a ceiling corner.

 Call KY-KO for a scorpion inspection.

 We offer free scorpion inspections to homeowners in the Phoenix metro area.
-Our experienced technicians can determine whether your home has an issue and take safe steps to remove the scorpion population.
+Our experienced technicians can determine whether your home has a hidden infestation and take safe, professional steps to remove the scorpion population once and for all.